BananaAcid/runworker/README.md

 ## The worker object
 - `runWorker(workerPathname)`    -- needs to be required/imported to initialize a worker, returns a Promise to await, resolves as [Cluster Worker](https://nodejs.org/api/cluster.html#cluster_class_worker) with a few additions

+_Note:_ `runWorker(workerPathname, [useModeFast = true])` has a useModeFast that toggles 2 ways of loading the worker script:
+1. __TRUE__: this way is faster: no IPC call to load script, but blocks longer on weak cpus
+2. __FALSE__: this way does perform better on single-core / dual-core: tells the fork using IPC to load the worker (less blocking)

-... gets additional members that can be used within the master on the worker object:
+`runWorker()` returned worker gets additional members that can be used within the master on the worker object:
 - `...()`                        -- all the exported methods proxied (as Promises) from the worker module
 - `.sendToWorker(key, message)`  -- To send a custom message to the worker. **Usually you would use the proxied methods.** The worker can use `process.on('customKey', (msg)=>...)` to process it.
 - `.workerPathname`              -- To retrive the loaded worker script file path
 - all the usual [Cluster Worker](https://nodejs.org/api/cluster.html#cluster_class_worker) methods and properties apply
 - `cluster` - can be required/imported in the master script as well to use `cluster.on(..)`

+- `.process.pid` can be used to access the unique worker id
 ## messaging back

 - `sendToMaster(customKey, customMessage)` -- can be required/imported in the worker to send an event to the master.
 The master will be able to use `workerObj.on('customKey', (msg)=>...)` to receive it.